PietroNoto/Computation-Intelligence-2022-23/Lab1/README.md

   N = 100, best solution: None, elements: 427, visited nodes: 12884725 -> no solution found

 Conclusions:
-  Grouping from 5 to 9 the problem is doable for N << 100.
+  Grouping from 5 to 9 the problem is doable for N << 100, With N = 50 computational time becomes too much.
 With N = 5, 10 I got optimal results (even for 4-grouping) because the number of elements is equal to the number of integers needed for completing the set without duplicates.
   For N = 20 a 5-grouping produces a slighly less optimal solution because set size is 24 but with 6,7,8,9 grouping it is 23.
   I'd prefer performing a 6-grouping because it is a good trade-off between results and computational time.
   For N >= 100 computational time to find a solution is just eternal.